Kennewick Man: Custody of Kennewick Man

-Reburial
+Burial locations

+About a year after the discovery on the banks of the Columbia River, Kennewick Man's original burial site was "preserved for future scientific study" by the Corps of Engineers when they dropped 2,000 tons of rocks and dirt onto the site by helicopter, then planted thick stands of trees and bamboo on top.
+Questions were raised by 60 Minutes and Chatters about the heavy damage to the site and motivation of the Corps for making it so inaccessible.
+The precise coordinates have been removed from official records, although contemporary news videos and reports give an approximate sense of where it was.

 In September 2016, in light of new DNA evidence associating Kennewick Man with modern day Native Americans, the 114th US House and Senate passed legislation to return the ancient bones to a coalition of Columbia Basin tribes.
 The coalition included the Confederated Tribes of the Colville Reservation, the Confederated Tribes and Bands of the Yakama Nation, the Nez Perce Tribe, the Confederated Tribes of the Umatilla Reservation, and the Wanapum Band of Priest Rapids.

 The remains of Kennewick Man were cataloged and removed from the Burke Museum on February 17, 2017.
 The following day, more than 200 members of five Columbia Plateau tribes were present at a burial of the remains, according to their traditions, at an undisclosed location.